======================================================================

 ==========

-The chemistry of mendelevium is mostly known only in solution, in
+The chemistry of mendelevium is known largely in solution (as

 which it can take on the +3 or +2 oxidation states.
 The +1 state has